Trader Joe’s Cage-Free Egg Lawsuit Reaches Settlement in a Win for Truth in Advertising

 Grocery chain pulls misleading egg cartons nationwide that featured false pastoral images of hens

-OAKLAND –Today the Animal Legal Defense Fund announces a settlement in its consumer protection lawsuit against Trader Joe’s Company.
-The lawsuit, filed in California Superior Court on behalf of Trader Joe’s egg purchaser Carolyn Claybaugh, argued that Trader Joe’s was violating multiple California consumer protection laws by selling cage-free eggs in cartons with imagery misrepresenting the conditions in which egg-laying hens are confined.
+Oakland, CA –Today the Animal Legal Defense Fund announces a settlement in its consumer protection lawsuit against Trader Joe’s Company.
+The lawsuit, filed in California Superior Court on behalf of Trader Joe’s egg purchaser Carolyn Claybaugh, argued that Trader Joe’s was violating multiple California consumer protection laws by selling cage-free eggs in cartons with imagery misrepresenting the conditions in which hens used by the egg industry are confined.
 In a laudable move, Trader Joe’s responded quickly, discontinuing the use of the misleading packaging nationwide as part of a settlement.

 The lawsuit took aim at Trader Joe’s Cage-Free eggs packaging.
 Cartons were emblazoned with images of hens foraging outdoors in green, wide-open pastures.
 But in reality, these eggs come from hens who spend their entire lives inside massive industrial hen houses without any outdoor access.
 Hens are packed into warehouses with thousands of other birds and never set foot in grass or engage in their natural behaviors outdoors.
 The lawsuit contended that the images used on the package mislead consumers about the conditions in which hens were raised.